-MEM students study the lifecycles of products, services, and experiences, learning to balance product feasibility with marketing demands, ethical issues, and cultural considerations.
+MEM students study the lifecycles of products, projects, and programs, learning to balance marketing demands, ethical issues, and cultural considerations.

 Many MEM alumni have gone on to start their own companies after receiving unparalleled entrepreneurial training and access to key resources at Dartmouth, both during and after their studies.